 circumstances.
 The signal can refer to the object more than once, but every

-that has exactly the same properties will not meet the requirement for
+has exactly the same properties will not meet the requirement for uniqueness.
+A

-uniqueness.
-A compile-time error occurs if a model associates more than one
+compile-time error occurs if a model associates more than one signal object with

 For blocks that have an initial value or initial condition parameter, you can use that parameter to initialize a signal.
 For example, the following Block Parameters dialog box initializes the signal for a Unit Delay block with an initial condition of 0.